ts4blader/ts4blader/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for a job
 - 🥅 2021 Goals: Learn more about experiment
-- ⚡ Fun fact: I love to play Pixel Art game and listen music
+- ⚡ Fun fact: I love to play Pixel-art game and listen music

 ### Connect with me: